RodneyShag/AWS_S3/readme.md

     1. to decrypt the data, you must supply the key again

 SSE-S3 or SSE-KMS:

 ![Server-side Encryption](images/serverSideEncryption.png)

 SSE-C:

 ![SSE-C](images/ssec.png)

 - __What is client-side encryption?__ (13:15) - It's when you encrypt your data on the client, then upload that encrypted data to s3.
 In this case, server-side encryption isn't needed.

 You can keep track of your keys yourself:

 ![Client-side Encryption](images/clientSideEncryption.png)

-Or you can have KMS supply the keys (you get the keys using AWS SDK to make an API call to KMS)
+Or you can have KMS supply the keys (you get the keys using AWS SDK to make an API call to KMS):

 ![Client-side Encryption](images/clientSideEncryptionWithKMS.png)

 - __How encrypt data in transit?__ - (16:25)